|

 2 January 2011

-(Sunday) - Once I’d got up and had some brekky, I
+(Sunday) - Once I’d got up and had some brekky, I slept

-had got to the stage where it needed to be herded together.
+the stage where it needed to be herded together.
 We then went on an outing.
 A week ago we

 joined English Heritage.
 I had mentioned in a previous blog entry that I was